localstack-samples/snowflake-smart-factory-app/README.md

 This will:

 - Setup Snowflake database, tables, and Snowpipe
-- Setup S3 bucket with event notifications.
+- Setup S3 bucket with event notifications
 - Upload sample sensor data (`data/sensor_data_batch_1.csv`)
-- Run dbt transformations to process the data.
+- Run dbt transformations to process the data

 You can also run the following command to deploy the Native app: